 Meetings are open to the public and everyone is encouraged to attend.
 We are seeking new members to attend and expand our committee meetings with fresh ideas for fundraising events.
 We have lots of fun while supporting the library!
 We purchase much necessary equipment, supplies, materials, and financially support events and programs.
 Come and share your talents.
 Make the library your favorite place to join your favorite friends!
 If you are unable to attend, but would otherwise like to serve on a committee, become a member of our organization, or join in the fundraising efforts, please up a form at the library on the community bulletin board, or call the President of the Friends of the Library, Linda Clemans @ 740-505-0887.
 We always need new friends!
 This is an opportunity to support your community and feel rewarded by doing so in watching our progress.

-We had a great turnout of support for our 8th annual Spaghetti Dinner fundraiser two years ago.
+We had a great turnout of support for our 8th annual Spaghetti Dinner fundraiser several years ago.
 We had been holding this event as a main fundraiser for the library since our second year of inception.
 This was the third year we held it at The United Church.
 A special thank you to David and Judy Lucas, and Mary and Tim Alkire for their organization and running the kitchen, donations of items, and especially Judy’s many unique and handcrafted items she created and donated to the silent auction!
 They made our roles so much easier!
 Unfortunately, due to aging membership and our help stepping down, we had to opt not to continue with this event because of the need for manpower outweighing what we could provide by ourselves.